Generic name: potassium phosphate and sodium phosphate [ poe-TASS-ee-um-FOSS-fate-and-SEW-dee-um-FOSS-fate ]

 Phosphorus is a naturally occurring substance that is important in every cell in the body.
 The majority of phosphorus in the body is found in the bones.
 The potassium and sodium salt forms of phosphorus are called phosphates.

-Potassium phosphate and sodium phosphate is a combination medicine used to make the the urine more acid to help prevent kidney stones.
+K-Phos M.F. is a combination medicine used to make the urine more acid to help prevent kidney stones.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.